-All controversies involving the accreditation statuses of schools are initially heard by a duly authorized representative of the State Board of Education in accordance with Section 37-17-5, Mississippi Code of 1972, as amended, and Policy 6.0.
+All controversies involving the accreditation statuses of schools are initially heard by a duly authorized representative of the State Board of Education in accordance with Miss.
+Code Ann. § 37-17-5 and Policy 6.0.

 2.6 Removal of Accreditation Status